Story-Worldwide/story-share/README.md

 Facebook (Simple)
 ---
 Facebook's most basic sharing feature provides the ability to share only a URL.
 Facebook will then use the [opengraph](http://ogp.me/) protocol.
 See this [article from David Walsh](http://davidwalsh.name/facebook-meta-tags)  on more information on the using the open graph protocol.
-This is different from the other included services as the basic sharing feature does not provide the ability to customize share text, so there is a limited amount of required data attributes on the anchor tag:
+This is different from the other included services as the basic sharing feature does not provide the ability to customize share text, so there is a limited amount of required data attributes on the anchor tag.

 * `data-type` => `facebook-simple` *always*
 * `data-url` => `http://example.com`